 A member of staff may submit a maximum of 3 projects as primary supervisor:

-- One on their own or with colleagues (as second supervisor(s)) from their own institution;
+- One with a colleague from their own institution;

 - One with a colleague from another institution in the Partnership, and

-- One with a colleague from an Associate (CASE) Partner.
+- One with a second supervisor and the involvement of an Associate (CASE) Partner.